Ali-Razahaider/DSA-Practice/README.md

 -  [`rotate2dArr.cpp`](./rotate2dArr.cpp): Contains the solution and driver code to read input, rotate the matrix, and write the output.
 -  [`spiralmatrix.cpp`](./spiralmatrix.cpp): Returns all elements of a matrix in spiral order.
 -  [`pascaltriangle.cpp`](./pascaltriangle.cpp): Generates Pascal's Triangle up to a specified number of rows.
+-  [`reversePairs.cpp`](./reversePairs.cpp): Counts the number of reverse pairs in an array using the merge sort algorithm.

 ## Overview of Each File